michalbelicka/selenium_tests/README.md

 - Uses waits to find elements before actions
 - Checks element visibility and clickability before interaction
+- Uses ActionChains for hover and move_by_offset interactions

 ## How to run tests